jsh58/Genrich/README.md

 SRR5427888.9678    chr4:80273698,+;chr2:133028456,-    SRR5427888.9507    discordant
 SRR5427888.3109    chr8:103906034,-                    SRR5427888.3013    single
 ```
+* The duplicates from multiple input files are separated by a comment line listing the next filename, such as `# treatment file #0: SRR5427888.bam`.
 * This file can be used to filter the original SAM/BAM file, using a simple script such as [getReads.py](https://github.com/jsh58/rutgers/blob/master/getReads.py), for example.
 <br><br>